DAPFAM: A Domain-Aware Family-level Dataset to benchmark cross domain patent retrieval: Background and Related Work

 With the recent advancements in natural language processing (NLP), especially the emergence of deep learning architectures, new horizons have opened for patent IR.
 Traditional bag-of-words or n-gram methods are increasingly giving way to neural embeddings that capture semantic nuances.
 Techniques such as Word2Vec \parencite{word2vec2013} and Doc2Vec \parencite{doc2vec2014} paved the way for patent-specific embeddings, which can reduce the lexical gap by learning domain-centric vector representations \parencite{Risch2019}.

-\paragraph{\textbf{Transformer-Based Models}} Transformer architectures based models, including BERT \parencite{devlin2019} and domain-adapted variants, are particularly influential in capturing contextual semantics.
+\paragraph{Transformer-Based Models} Transformer architectures based models, including BERT \parencite{devlin2019} and domain-adapted variants, are particularly influential in capturing contextual semantics.
 Researchers have begun fine-tuning these models specifically on patent corpora \parencite{BEKAMIRI2024123536,STAMATIS2024102282}, leading to improved phrase-level matching, better handling of the hierarchical structure of claims, and more robust cross-domain retrieval capabilities.
-However, these models can be difficult to deploy for entire patent documents, since some patents exceed tens or hundreds of pages.
+However, these models can be difficult to deploy for entire patent documents, since some patents exceed tens or hundreds of pages. \paragraph{Hybridization via reciprocal rank fusion (RRF).} rank-based fusion is remarkably effective and robust across collections.
+We employ reciprocal rank fusion~\parencite{Cormack2009RRF}, \(F(d)=\sum_j \frac{1}{K+\mathrm{rank}_j(d)}\), selecting \(K\) per setting.
+Two operational regimes matter in practice: (i) \emph{passage-capable} fusion (both components built over passages) and (ii) \emph{doc-only} fusion (components over documents).
+The latter trades a small loss of headroom for markedly lower indexing cost and latency, which is attractive under tight budgets.
+Our experiments quantify both regimes under identical protocols.

+\paragraph{Passage aggregation strategies.} Passage-level retrieval requires consolidating evidence to the family (document) level.
 Passage-level retrieval (splitting documents into sections or chunks) is thus an active area, with methods like ``maxP'' or ``firstP'' \parencite{Dai2019} scoring each chunk and aggregating the results to represent the patent as a whole.
+We study three strategies that are frequently used---\emph{maxP} (highest score), \emph{avgP} (average of all passage scores), and \emph{sumP} (sum of all scores).
+We derive a variant from \emph{avgP} that we call \emph{avg\_top3} with $N{=}3$.

-\paragraph{\textbf{Domain Adaptation and Cross-Domain Challenges}} Even with the advanced language modeling capabilities of transformers, cross-domain retrieval in patent corpora remains a complex task.
+\paragraph{Domain Adaptation and Cross-Domain Challenges} Even with the advanced language modeling capabilities of transformers, cross-domain retrieval in patent corpora remains a complex task.
 For instance, an invention described under the medical device classification might borrow concepts from software or mechanical engineering.
 A naive retrieval system trained on a single domain can struggle to recognize relevant prior art from neighboring fields.
 Research in domain adaptation explores ways to mitigate performance drops when query and target documents belong to distinctly different technical categories.
-Thus, explicit labeling of in-domain vs. out-of-domain relationships in a benchmark dataset is crucial for investigating these domain shift issues.
+Thus, explicit labeling of in-domain vs. out-of-domain relationships in a benchmark dataset is crucial for investigating these out-of-domain retrieval issues.